Weyes Blood: 2014–2021: Front Row Seat to Earth and Titanic Rising

-2022–present: And in the Darkness, Hearts Aglow
+2022–2025: And in the Darkness, Hearts Aglow

 On September 12, 2022, Mering announced her fifth studio album And in the Darkness, Hearts Aglow and released her first single, "It's Not Just Me, It's Everybody" on the same day.
 The music video was inspired by Gene Kelly's Jerry the Mouse performance from the 1945 musical film Anchors Aweigh.
-Mering introduced the album as a statement on the current state of the world, and the effects of capitalism, social media, and the rise of technology.
+Mering revealed that And in the Darkness, Hearts Aglow was the second chapter in a trilogy of records that began with Titanic Rising in 2019 and introduced the album as a statement on the current state of the world, and the effects of capitalism, social media, and the rise of technology.
 "I think there's a hyper-isolation situation going on where technology has created this environment where people are expected to be completely self-sustainable and not interdependent on other people."
 The album's second single, "Grapevine", followed and was released on October 11, 2022.
 The song was named after the Californian Ridge Route highway, and was inspired by a personal break–up from a "narcissistic" musician.